 x = 4.88 m

 The circumference has been calculated for a wire with an inner diameter of approx. 1.6 mm (conductor) and an outer diameter of 3 mm (insulating material PVC).

-The shown design requires a pole of just 6 metres length.
-However, a 6m pole is not recommended because the top segment is way too thin to withstand the force acting there.
-We use a 10m GRP pole instead.
-Not used segments have been removed.
-The wire runs loosely through an insulator at the tip.
-This makes it easy to center the loop.
+The shown design requires a pole of just six metres height.
+A six- metre squid pole is not recommended however, because the top segment is way too thin.
+We use a ten metre pole from DX-wire instead.
+Not used segments can been removed to reduce weight.

 The bandwidth of this design is huge.
-If tuned to 14.175 kHz, it will cover both, the CW- and SSB- portion of the 20m band.
+If tuned to 14.175 kHz, it will cover both, the CW- and SSB- portion of the 20 metre band.

 The calculated gain is 3.5 dBi.
 Thanks to the mostly vertical polarisation, the vertical take off angle is only approx. 20° and doesn’t change much with ground properties.